Keenpoint/mongodb-sync-indexes/README.md

 5) The property "w", defined in mongodb as the write concern (a guarantee that MongoDB provides when reporting on the success of a write operation), is not a property to be stored in the index itself.

-Be careful when defining the properties predefined in mongodb: their types must be respected.
+6) Be careful when defining the properties predefined in mongodb: their types must be respected.

+7) No need to bother with mongodb subtitilities, such as: necessity of creating the collection to access its indexes, impossibility of dropping the main index, etc.

+8) We don't pass any errors to the callback.
+Use the "error" event.

 - Updating a database